eyecantell/fileclip/README.md

     ```bash
     env | grep FILECLIP
     ```
-  - If paths fail to copy, inspect `/tmp/fileclip/clipboard.json` for errors.
+  - Inspect `/tmp/fileclip/fileclip_*.json` for errors.

 - **Timeouts**:
-  - If `wl-copy` or `xclip` time out, check the debug output in `fileclip` and run the logged command manually.
-  - Increase timeout in `file_clip.py` (e.g., `timeout=10`).
+  - If `wl-copy` or `xclip` time out, increase the timeout in `file_clip.py` (e.g., `timeout=10`).

 ## Limitations

- - The upper limit for the number of files that can be copied/pasted has not been tested.
-The typical use case is expected to be a handful of files (e.g., 5-10).
-For very large directories, performance may degrade due to clipboard size limits or subprocess timeouts—test incrementally if needed.
+- The upper limit for file copying has not been tested extensively.
+Expect performance degradation with very large directories.
- - In container/WSL environments, native file references may fall back to text URIs, which paste as URLs rather than direct file copies in some Windows applications.
+- In container/WSL environments, native file references may fall back to text URIs.

 ## Development